twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **TAXISVALUEMULTIFORM** – Edits axis value combinations in the font.
 * **TBASICEDITFORM** (**TADVANCEDNAMINGFORM** in version 3.0 until 6.5) – Edit a naming field or include additional naming fields in the font (replaced with Properties in version 7.0 & above).
 The MegaWaves font was used in the form as shown in the manual.
 * **TCHANGETAGFORM** (version 7.0 & above) – Changes tags in the OpenType layout tables.
 * **TCHARACTERTOGLYPHINDEXMAPPINGFORM** (version 2.0 until 6.0, **Tools: TODO!
-AutoCmap...** in version 3.0 until 5.6 as hidden menu item) – Maps characters to glyph indexes.
+AutoCmap...** in version 3.0 until 5.6 as a hidden menu item) – Maps characters to glyph indexes.
 The Arial font was used in the form as shown in the manual.
 This corresponds to the `cmap` table.
 * **TCLASSMANAGERFORM** (version 7.0 & above) – Changes classes in the OpenType layout tables.
-* **TCODEEDITORFORM** (version 7.0 & above) – OpenType Layout Feature Editor; used to view, edit and compile the OpenType feature source code.
+* **TCODEEDITORFORM** (version 7.0 & above) – Edits the OpenType feature source code in the font.
 * **TCODEPAGERANGEFORM** – Includes or excludes code pages to support in the font.
 This corresponds to the `ulCodePageRange` fields to make the font work in some programs (e.g. Sublime Text).
 If the fields are not set (e.g. Hindsight Unicode), then Windows will show the script dropdown menu in the font selection dialog as **Other**.
 * **TCOLORFORM** (old versions) – This resource is not the standard Windows color selection dialog available in `comdlg32.dll`.
 * **TCOMPOSITEGLYPHPROPERTIESFORM** – Views or modifies properties for composite glyph members.
 The Calibri font was used in the form as shown in the manual (using the lowercase e acute).